ibuetler/e1pub/hacking-lab-livecd-installation/install-livecd-en.md

 ![keyboard](keyboard.png)

 A new window appears.
 Enter "ch" and press the ENTER button.
-Now your LiveCD is set to Switzerland, even if you restart the LiveCD.
+Now your LiveCD is set to Swiss-german layout, even if you restart the LiveCD.

 ## Updates LiveCD
 Please update your LiveCD from time to time.
 There is a menu entry for this, via which you can update the LiveCD.
 An Internet connection is required.

-1. click on Start (top left)
+1. Click on Start (top left)
-2. click on 00-About
+2. Click on 00-About
 3. Update LiveCD

 ![update](update.png)

-Since Kali Linux brings many updates, you have to allow about 5-10 minutes for it.
-You can also continue working in your LiveCD during the update.
+Since Kali Linux delivers updates frequently and numerously, you have to allow about 5-15 minutes for it.
+You can continue working in your LiveCD during the update.

 ## Mouse pointer
 Press the CTRL key on the right side of your keyboard if you want to free the mouse pointer from VirtualBox.